-Best of Lausanne on a Map
+Things to Do in Lausanne on a Map

 How to Use This Map: Click the icons on the map to get more information about each point of interest.
 Click the star next to the title of the map to add this map to your Google Maps account.
 To view it on your phone or computer, open Google Maps, click the menu button, go to “Your Places,” click Maps, and you will see this map on your list.

 How to Get Around Lausanne

 There are two areas in Lausanne where you will spend most of your time: in the old town and along the lakefront.
 Both of these areas are small and compact so you will get around on foot.